+Carpool Vote launched in 2016 to fight back against voter suppression.
 Many of our riders need a driver after losing full protection of the Voting Rights Act in 2013, as state governments no longer need permission to change election rules.
-The 2016 US Presidential election will be the first since this change has happened.
+The 2016 US Presidential election was the first since this change has happened.

-- Polling stations face closure in lower-income communities of color.
+- Closure of polling places in lower-income communities of color.

-- Would-be voters have to travel out of town to get a photo ID to register.
+- Inaccessibly remote locations for would-be voters to get a photo ID to register.

-These rules - along with others introduced since the change - affect everybody but especially people of color, people with disabilities, young people, elderly people, and women.
+These barriers - along with others introduced since the change - affected everybody but especially people of color, people with disabilities, young people, elderly people, and women.

 In 2016, so few votes were cast that president Trump was elected by barely a quarter of Americans eligible to vote.